Niranjankr96/bjjaiswal.github.io/_posts/2018-07-27-What-is-machine-Learning.md

 In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.
 We can categories supervised learning methods  in a few large categories:

-  1. Classification:
+1. **Classification**:
-       * In a classification problem, we are instead trying to predict results in a discrete output.
+  * In a classification problem, **we are instead trying to predict results in a discrete output**.
 In other words, we are trying to map input variables into discrete categories.
 Example: Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

-  2. Regression:
+- **Regression**:
-       * In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+  * In a regression problem, **we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function**.
 Example: Given a picture of a person, we have to predict their age on the basis of the given picture.

 ### Unsupervised Learning
 Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
 We can derive structure from data where we don't necessarily know the effect of the variables.
 We can derive this structure by clustering the data based on relationships among the variables in the data.
 With unsupervised learning there is no feedback based on the prediction results.